M0JXD/morse-recognition-trainer/README.md

 You can move and rename this folder to `morse-recognition-trainer` or whatever you wish, although you must retain it's internal structure with the assets folder in the same directory as the binary.

 Which will create a folder called morse-recognition-trainer containing the executable and the assets it requires.
 For Android, the build will be more complicated.
-See the Android branch Raymob README.
+See Raymob.
-Likewise, deploying to the web is somewhat involved.
+Likewise, deploying to the web will be somewhat involved.

 ## Credits
 Made for my Dad, love you!! xx <br>